spike-develops/spike-develops.github.io/_drafts/2023-4-3-Spelunking-For-Camera-Systems.md

     <figcaption>Spelunky's original effect does a great job conveying the transition between its main level and back layer</figcaption>
 </figure>

-~~**I should write some text about why I wanted to do it or something here/why it is such a good effect.
+~~**TODO write some text about why I wanted to do it or something here/why it is such a good effect.
 Also gives room to breath between the two example gifs**~~

 <figure>
     <a href="/assets/files/SpelunkyCam/CopExampleComplete.gif"><img src="/assets/files/SpelunkyCam/CopExampleComplete.gif"></a>